 Giving shares in a closely held or family business can be a tax-wise way to support Harvard’s mission.
 Generally, Harvard offers the stock back to your company for redemption and uses the proceeds for purposes you specify.

-You can designate Harvard as a beneficiary of part or all the remainder of your IRA or retirement plan.
+You can support Harvard students and faculty by designating Harvard as a beneficiary of your IRA or other retirement plan.

-By naming Harvard as the beneficiary of the remainder of your retirement plan, 100 percent of the plan’s balance is available for Harvard’s use, since the distribution avoids both income and estate taxes.
+When you name Harvard as a beneficiary of your retirement plan, 100% of the funds will pass to Harvard, since the distribution avoids both income and estate taxes.

 To Make This Gift: